reg1reg1/reg1reg1.github.io/_posts/2020-03-31-Differential-Privacy.md

 S, here is the set of all possible outcomes of the queries forwarded by adversary to the Oracle.
 So it could be a SELECT query with a where clause or whatever, and the outcome of the queries are dataset y. or the data storage and the above equation says that the Algorithm A run on the dataset x to return the Outcome 's' and the same algorithm run on dataset y to return the outcome for 's' would differ by a very small quantity e<sup>ε</sup>.
 If e<sup>ε</sup>is small, then Algorithm A succeeds in this context for differential privacy.
 The mathematical definition would be known as e<sup>ε</sup>-differentially private algorithm.

-###  Differential Privacy mechanisms

-Differential privacy mathematically becomes a probabilistic concept,and so does any differential privacy mechanism.
-For implementation, they used an algorithm with **plausible deniability**.
-This means that the algorithm would randomly flip data bits to cause the output to be changed.
-This would be like adding randomness to the query output, and hence the individual's data returned by that query cannot be trusted due to plausible deniability.
-On the other hand, the randomness added to the large data set would not matter in the overall data or trend analysis.

-There are some other mechanisms as well like **Laplace Distribution** which adds extra output to the queries in forms of Laplace noise to name a few.

 The paper by Cynthia Dwork and team, on Differential Privacy:-[Algorithmic foundations of Differential Privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf).

 ## Implementing Differential Privacy